sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

 ## Problem
 Effective management of physical assets is critical for operational efficiency and cost control across industries.
 However, many organizations face challenges in modeling asset lifecycles, predicting maintenance needs, and allocating resources optimally due to a lack of data-driven decision-assistance tools.
 The financial impact of operational readiness related refurbishment works and frequency of maintenance activities is difficult to forecast or measure, while on an empirical basis they are potent cost savers on the long run.
 Meanwhile, the ROI of infrastructure development related CAPEX works is relatively straightforward to forecast and justify, hence they are overly favored during budget allocations.

+Too often, asset management decisions are made based on historical practices or intuition rather than data-driven insights, leading to suboptimal outcomes.
+Additionally, the complexity of asset networks and the interdependencies between different components make it challenging to assess risk and prioritize maintenance activities effectively, without comprehensive modeling and simulation capabilities.

 AssetPulse aims to address these challenges by providing a simulation environment that allows users to model asset behaviors, evaluate different budget strategies, and make informed decisions based on simulated outcomes.

 ## Objectives